taskforcedev/laravel-forum/README.md

 ## Contributing / Feedback
  - We welcome any pull requests, please ensure code is to the PSR-2 Standard.
  - We check github issues frequently so please feel free to raise any comments or feedback there.

+## Versioning

+Version 1.* follows the semantic version numbering system.

+Future versions will use the laravel major and minor version numbers followed by release number.